 Even with adequate support for research and development, a company can still fail due to the lack of a viable commercial market.
 The federal government has not played enough of a role in overcoming this market failure.
 As a result, industry makes diagnostic research and development a low priority as well.
-While the federal government continues to spend billions on vaccines and therapeutics, it does not make similar investments in diagnostics (see Figure 2 below).
+While the federal government continues to spend billions on vaccines and therapeutics, it does not make similar investments in diagnostics.
 Earlier investments in diagnostic research and development could have strengthened the fundamental science and knowledge base of the field and resulted in more rapid development of a diagnostic for COVID-19.

 The Department of Health and Human Services (HHS) Assistant Secretary for Preparedness and Response (ASPR) places great importance on the ability to rapidly respond to biological events.
-To the ASPR, rapid response entails: (1) using diagnostics to identify pathogens quickly; and (2) once identified, using MCM to treat and limit the spread of disease.32 However, according to the PHEMCE current five-year budget, BARDA (which is part of the Office of the ASPR) only budgeted for point-of-need diagnostics for influenza.33 This budget also indicates that funding for biological threat diagnostic research and development will decrease by 2022.

-Diagnostics influence sixty to seventy percent of healthcare decisions but account for only five percent of hospital, and less than two percent of Medicare, spending.34
+To the ASPR, rapid response entails: (1) using diagnostics to identify pathogens quickly; and (2) once identified, using MCM to treat and limit the spread of disease.33 However, according to the PHEMCE current five-year budget, BARDA (which is part of the Office of the ASPR) only budgeted for point-of-need diagnostics for influenza.34 This budget also indicates that funding for biological threat diagnostic research and development will decrease by 2022.
+Diagnostics influence sixty to seventy percent of healthcare decisions but account for only five percent of hospital, and less than two percent of Medicare, spending.35

-Pricing imbalances and limited reimbursement inhibit corporate and venture capital investments in the development of new diagnostics.35 Development companies aim to partner with commercialization entities to help transition their research to market, but the level of risk in getting a product to market often prevents these entities from engaging with diagnostics at all.
+Pricing imbalances and limited reimbursement inhibit corporate and venture capital investments in the development of new diagnostics.36 Development companies aim to partner with commercialization entities to help transition their research to market, but the level of risk in getting a product to market often prevents these entities from engaging with diagnostics at all.
 This transitional stage remains one of the chief weaknesses in diagnostic development.

 Annual appropriations drive government contracting for MCM, but research, development, and validation of an innovative diagnostic may take years.
 Therefore, investors often shy away from companies whose sole customer is the government, and who receive government funding annually (and often late).
-Even with funding, industry researchers find it difficult to obtain the rare clinical specimens they require to develop and validate diagnostics, especially for novel, emerging, and reemerging pathogens.36 when it comes to more innovative and higher-priced diagnostics.
-For example, despite the high cost to develop point-of-care and point-of-need diagnostics, the Centers for Medicare and Medicaid Services (CMS) cut reimbursement rates to use those tests.37 They undermined development by reducing return on investment (ROI).
-What makes tests valuable in an outbreak does not necessarily make them valuable in the
+Even with funding, industry researchers find it difficult to obtain the rare clinical specimens they require to develop and validate diagnostics, especially for novel, emerging, and reemerging pathogens.37 when it comes to more innovative and higher-priced diagnostics.
+For example, despite the high cost to develop pointof-care and point-of-need diagnostics, the Centers for Medicare and Medicaid Services (CMS) cut reimbursement rates to use those tests.^{38,39} They undermined development by reducing return on investment (ROI).
+What makes tests valuable in an outbreak does not necessarily make them valuable in the regular marketplace.
+Without commercial value, it is difficult to achieve the level of reimbursement needed to justify development, despite compelling public benefit.

 Federal reimbursement policy also impedes innovative diagnostic development.
+Budgetary constraints lead to cost controls and reimbursement challenges, particularly